Last Updated on February 22, 2022 by Justin Harris

 An elliptical machine is a stationary workout machine that simulates pedaling a cycle.
 But here, the pedals are larger and have way higher stride length.
 It is a machine with handlebars and foot pedals.
 One just needs to hold the handlebars and pedal in a circular motion.

 With it, you can mimic stair climbing, walking, even running.
 Doing those in real life has a high impact on your joints, but mimicking those in an elliptical has a low to zero effect.
 So, an elliptical machine is something that allows a total body workout without any impact.

 How Is An Elliptical Different From A Treadmill?

 A treadmill is for running, no holding of handlebars, tough to do, is not too safe for people who are suffering injuries.
 On the other hand, an elliptical or a cross trainer is way easier on your body, perfect for injured people.
-It’s best for elderly persons to workout.
+It’s best for elderly people to workout.
 You are safely doing a total body workout, better and safer than running outside or running on a treadmill.

 Why Do I Need An Elliptical Machine?

 Elliptical machines are not going to provide the same result as running on a treadmill or running outside.
 But if you have joint pain, want a safe workout session, or are too laid back to take the challenge of running, there is nothing better than an elliptical machine.
-With a very minimal effort, you can keep your body active, even burning calories and losing weight.
+With very minimal effort, you can keep your body active, even burning calories and losing weight.